 'He Did Not Pray': Fallout Grows From Trump's Photo-Op At St. John's Church

-President Trump's controversial foray to St. John's Church on Monday is generating widespread criticism, after police and National Guard troops physically cleared out demonstrators and used tear gas to allow a photo opportunity outside the church.
+President Trump's controversial foray to St. John's Church on Monday is generating widespread criticism, after police and National Guard troops physically cleared out demonstrators, using tear gas, to allow a photo opportunity outside the church.
 The bishop who oversees St. John's is among the critics.

 "He used violent means to ask to be escorted across the park into the courtyard of the church," Bishop Mariann Edgar Budde of the Episcopal Diocese of Washington tells NPR's Morning Edition.
 "He held up his Bible after speaking [an] inflammatory militarized approach to the wounds of our nation."

-Note: An earlier version of this Web story mistakenly said that President Trump walked to St. John's Church nearly 30 minutes before Washington's 7 p.m. curfew began.
-In fact, he walked there a few minutes after the curfew began.